 Dear readers, probably many of you have the ambition to become programmers and develop software for a living, or work in the IT area.
 That's why we have prepared for you a short guide on "How to become a programmer", so we can help you take the first steps towards this desired profession.

-You are able to become a programmer (working in a software company) after at least 1-2 years of intensive training and coding every day, solving thousands of programming tasks, development of several more serious practical projects and gaining a lot of experience with code writing and software development.
+You can become a programmer (working in a software company) after at least 1-2 years of intensive training and coding every day, solving thousands of programming tasks, development of several more serious practical projects and gaining a lot of experience with code writing and software development.
 You can't become a programmer for a month or two!
 The profession of software engineer requires a lot of knowledge, covered with a lot of practice.

 There are 4 main skill groups where all programmers must have.
 Most of these skills are resistant in time and are not influenced by the development in specific technologies (that are changing constantly).
-These are the skills that any good programmer has and to which every beginner has to strive:
+These are the skills that any good programmer has and to which every beginner must strive:

 - coding (20%)